In this tutorial, learn how you can make your own blank kokeshi dolls from spun cotton shapes – a fun and creative DIY project for all ages.

 There is a little hole at the bottom of all spun cotton shapes.

-I like to pour the glue in the hole for a sturdy bond.
+Make sure to pour the glue in the hole for a sturdy bond.

-Kokeshi painting ideas
+Blank Kokeshi dolls – painting ideas

 I like to use acrylic paint

-Sometime it’s easier to use a pen than a brush.
+For facial features, it is easier to use a pen than a brush.

 A 16mm half ball is glued on top of the yellow kokeshi.